ericoporto/ags-manual-wiki/ASCIIcodes.md

     if (keycode == eKeyA) Display("You pressed A");
     if (keycode == eKeyPlus) Display("You pressed the Plus key");

-The following extra codes can only be used with IsKeyPressed (ie. on_key_press is never called with these codes):
+The following extra codes can only be used with IsKeyPressed (i.e. on_key_press is never called with these codes):

 Key | ASCII code